nitinthewiz/TheLiveblog/README.md

   1. Doesn't support hashtags in Share links (Hashtags and @-mentions work when posting)
   2. Too much stuff is inline.
 This is a hack project.
 If you want to help me clean up the code, I'll accept all pull requests.
   3. I created this when I was exporting content from the WP liveblog plugin because that one didn't support an infinite stream.
 So, there could be bugs because of my cleanup.
 Oh well.
+  4. The first time you create a post, there's an array error.
+This is normal and due to our lack of checking on the data file.
+The next time you create a post, this error should not show up.

 ToDo
 ====